Traditional Folk Songs: "No land is lovelier"

 Chorwerk Ruhr is an integral part of Kultur Ruhr GmbH, funded by the Ministry of Culture and Science of the State of North Rhine-Westphalia.

-Florian Helgath has established himself as one of the leading choral conductors of the younger generation.
-As artistic director and conductor of Chorwerk Ruhr and the Zürcher Sing-Akademie he shaped the ensembles into top international choirs of the highest calibre, both with cappella music as well as in the field of choral symphonies.
+Florian Helgath has established himself internationally as one of the leading choral conductors.
+Artistic Director and Chief Conductor of Chorwerk Ruhr and the Zürcher Sing-Akademie, has shaped the ensembles into top international choirs of the highest calibre, both with cappella music as well as in the field of choral symphonies.

 From 2009 to 2015 Florian Helgath conducted the Danish Radio Choir in Copenhagen and led the Via Nova Choir Munich from 2008 to 2016.
 With this ensemble he has conducted numerous world premieres and has been awarded international prizes.